timgoeller/leveldown-semver-range-parser/README.md

-# Leveldown SemVer Query Parser
+# Leveldown SemVer Range Parser
 This parser parses semantic versioning range queries like `^1.3.4` to leveldown compliant queries like `{ gte: '001003004', lt: '002000000' }`.
 Note that for these queries to work, the version numbers must be in the format of `001003012` (`1.3.12`).

 Pre-Release versions (such as `1.2.3-alpha.3`) and the `||` operator are not supported.